teelahti/hpstr-jekyll-theme/_posts/2014-01-26-Blog-migrated-to-Github-pages.md

 I also lost the time-based archives view I had.
 That is not too big of a loss, as that revealed too easily that I do not write enough blog posts.

 I can't use Windows Live Writer to write posts anymore.
 That was a good tool, sadly abandoned by Microsoft.

+I do not have any WYSIWYG editor, I must just hope that markdown converts into nice HTML view and all images fall into their proper places.
+This is not a big con, as I use only a limited set of layout styles on my blog posts.

 ## Speed?
 Upgrades?